 Surveyors use this session to compile, analyze, and organize the data collected during the survey into a report reflecting the hospital compliance with the standards.

-Surveyors may also ask organization representatives for additional information during this session How to prepare?
+Surveyors may also ask organization representatives for additional information during this session

 GAHAR surveyors may need a room that includes a conference table, power outlets, telephone, and internet coverage.